 - Large Software Companies – Don’t even get me started.
 Companies so rich in resources should be able to make their software easier to use and less buggy.
 Somehow the high standards once set for producing quality products take a back seat now to an expectation the next upgrade will cause your systems to crash or no longer work.

 - Lesson: care about your products and the quality of your service from the get-go.
 It’s easier to avoid a problem than it is to solve one of your own creation.

 - Online Travel Agencies – Yes, I know you will love this one.
 Sure, everyone likes a cheap airline ticket.
 Until a problem arises.
-Try to get customer service on the line when a volcano in Iceland grounds all the planes in London.
+Try to get customer service on the line.
 Or, call your travel professional.